 For more details, please call 668-8350, Monday to Friday from 8 a.m. to 5 p.m.

 During the COVID-19 pandemic, the City of Whitehorse is making temporary changes to Waste Services to ensure the safety of staff and the public.
-To see the latest updates on how to handle your residual waste, organics, and recyclables during this public health emergency, check this webpage often:
+To see the latest updates on how to handle your residual waste, organics, and recyclables during this public health emergency, check HERE.